olson-sean-k/plexus-web/src/user-guide/graphs.md

-Plexus provides a flexible representation of meshes as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list).
-Graphs can store arbitrary geometric data associated with any topological structure (vertices, arcs, edges, and faces).
+Plexus provides the `MeshGraph` type, which is a flexible representation of meshes as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list).
+Graphs can store arbitrary geometric data associated with any topological structure (including no geometry at all).

 !!! note
     Plexus refers to _half-edges_ and _edges_ as _arcs_ and _edges_,
     respectively.
-Arcs and edges are distinct topological structures.

 Geometry is vertex-based, meaning that geometric operations depend on vertex geometry exposing some notion of positional data via the `AsPosition` trait.
 If